Children's Hospital of Richmond at VCU

+Children's hospital in Richmond, Virginia, U.S.

-Children's Hospital of Richmond at VCU (CHoR) is a nationally ranked pediatric acute care children's hospital located within VCU Medical Center in Richmond, Virginia.
+Children's Hospital of Richmond at VCU (CHoR) is a nationally ranked pediatric acute care children's hospital located within VCU Medical Center in Richmond, Virginia, United States.
 The hospital has 144 pediatric beds.
 It is affiliated with The Virginia Commonwealth University School of Medicine, and is a member of VCU Health.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–17 throughout eastern Virginia.
 CHOR also has a helipad to transport critically ill pediatric patients.
 Children's Hospital of Richmond features the only pediatric Level 1 Trauma Center in the region and the state.

 The hospital is rated as the second best children's hospital in Virginia on the 2020-21 U.S. News & World Report.